AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Download Power BI templates {#template}

-Learning Manager also provides readymade Power BI templates.&nbsp;These templates provide better analytics capability to Adobe Learning Manager Account Administrators.
+Learning Manager also provides readymade Power BI templates.
+These templates provide better analytics capability to Adobe Learning Manager Account Administrators.

-You&nbsp;can download the templates, export relevant reports, and plot reports using these available templates easily.
+You can download the templates, export relevant reports, and plot reports using these available templates easily.

 ![](assets/download-power-bi-template.png)

-This&nbsp;allows&nbsp;users to download these templates&nbsp;and use it in Power BI application and&nbsp;customize these further, and make your reports tell a compelling story.&nbsp;
+This allows users to download these templates and use it in Power BI application and customize these further, and make your reports tell a compelling story.

 <table>
  <tbody>
   <tr>
    <td><img src="assets/download.png"></td>
-   <td><p>&nbsp;</p> <p><a disablelinktracking="false" href="https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:842bb6a2-cd7d-4c3d-b968-da38bc1cc18a"><strong><em>Download the templates</em></strong></a></p></td>
+   <td><p> </p> <p><a disablelinktracking="false" href="https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:842bb6a2-cd7d-4c3d-b968-da38bc1cc18a"><strong><em>Download the templates</em></strong></a></p></td>
   </tr>
  </tbody>
 </table>